Project type: Enterprise Application // Employer: Discovery Education

 Our solution:

-• Introduce modular groupings (clusters, snippets, and flexible layouts) to highlight a range of asset types across pages; not just lessons, activities, and videos on the first page.
+• Introduced modular layouts (clusters, snippets, flexible groupings) to highlight a wider range of asset types

-• Redesign result cards to surface the most meaningful details (grade level, standards alignment, duration); giving teachers instant context and confidence.
+• Redesigned resource cards to surface key details like grade level, standards alignment, and duration

 KEY UX ENHANCEMENTS

-• Browse by Standards: Reformatted to match each state’s structure
+• Browse by Standards: Reformatted to mirror each state’s structure

-• Filter by State Standard: Combine keyword + standards filter for precision
+• Filter by State Standard: Combine keyword + standards filtering for precision

-• Refined results organization: Prioritized lessons and activities, grouped videos, and surfaced other useful assets dynamically
+• Refined results organization: Prioritized lessons/activities; grouped videos; surfaced related assets dynamically

-• Improved tagging: Updated data alignment for the latest core subject standards
+• Improved tagging: Updated data alignment with the latest core subject standards

-Design principle: Build a flexible system that delivers the best result, not just the same result, every time.
+• Flexible system design: Built to deliver the best result, not the same result, every time

 OLD PRODUCT